xudeng22/sc_sncn_ethercat_drive/examples/app_demo_master_ethercat_tuning/doc/index.rst

 The following one character commands are executed directly without pressing enter after:

   - ``q``: stop the node and quit the app
-  - ``[enter]``: just pressing enter will disable the motorcontrol block the brake.
+  - ``[enter]``: just pressing enter will disable the torque controller block the brake.
   - ``0``: pressing 0 will switch to torque control mode with a 0 torque command.
-Which stops the motor slower than by disabling the motorcontrol with ``[enter]``.
+Which stops the motor slower than by disabling the torque controller with ``[enter]``.
 Be careful if the axis is loaded it could fall.
   - ``r``: reverse the current torque/velocity command
   - ``.``: start/stop record. this record the position/velocity/torque to a csv formated file.
   - ``[backspace]``: discard current command